Surgical Errors Attorney

 The medical malpractice attorneys at the Abronson law firm are accustomed to handling complex and difficult malpractice cases.
 They have access to well respected doctors who will provide the expert medical testimony that these cases usually require and they are committed to improving the safety of patients everywhere by holding negligent and incompetent doctors, hospitals, and other health professional accountable for the damage they have done.

-If you live in Santa Clara County or anywhere in the Bay Area and believe you or a family member has been the victim of medical malpractice, contact Abronson Law Offices in Los Gatos for a free consultation.
+If you live in Santa Clara County or anywhere in the Bay Area and believe you or a family member has been the victim of medical malpractice, contact Abronson Law Offices in San Jose for a free consultation.

 Call Now For A Free Case Evaluation